-If it is required to encode a sand dune or sand hill, it must be done using the feature Sloping Ground with attribute category of slope = 3 (dune) or 4 (hill) and attribute nature of surface = 4 (sand).
-If these features are positioned along the coastline, a Coastline feature must also be encoded.
+If it is required to encode a sand dune or sand hill, it must be done using the feature Sloping Ground wi attribute category of slope = 3 (dune) or 4 (hill) and attribute nature of surface = 4 (sand).
+If these feature such as Landmark or Vegetation are positioned along the coastline, a Coastline feature must also be encoded.